sassoftware/esp-kubernetes/esp-cloud/operator/README.md

    a.
 Start the source project:

-      kubectl apply -f cr_source.yaml
+      [cli]$kubectl apply -f cr_source.yaml

       Check the usage of the pods as follows:

       [cli]$ kubectl -n <namespace> top pods

-      NAME                                             CPU(cores)   MEMORY(bytes)
+      ```NAME                                             CPU(cores)   MEMORY(bytes)
       ...
-      source-5f464ddc46-mxnx2                          24m          34Mi
+      source-5f464ddc46-mxnx2                          24m          34M

   Here, the source pod uses only 24 milli-cpus, because there is no data on Kafka to read and process.

   b.
 Start the second project that floods the Kafka bus with messages.

       kubectl apply -f cr_sink.yaml

 6. Wait a short amount of time and then check the pods again:
 [cli]$ kubectl -n <namespace> top pods

     NAME                                             CPU(cores)   MEMORY(bytes)
     ...
     sink-cd7d97d55-txjqs                             2030m        67Mi
     source-5f464ddc46-mxnx2                          1558m        79Mi

-    You can see that the source is now using 1.5 cpus.
+ You can see that the source is now using 1.5 CPUs.

  7. Wait a short time and check the pods again.
     [cli]$ kubectl -n <namespace> top pods

-    NAME                                             CPU(cores)   MEMORY(bytes)
+    ```NAME                                             CPU(cores)   MEMORY(bytes)
     ...
     sink-cd7d97d55-txjqs                             2703m        88Mi
     source-5f464ddc46-jnkgl                          1273m        80Mi
     source-5f464ddc46-mxnx2                          1785m        132Mi
     source-5f464ddc46-q5t4l                          1922m        93Mi
     source-5f464ddc46-ws4cp                          1010m        74Mi

    The project has scaled up to four copies.
-It will continue to scale up to the maximum specified (10).
+It should continue to scale up to the maximum specified (10).
 Stop the second project (that is writing data to Kafka) with the following command:

     kubectl delete -f cr_sink.yaml